Red-3D/Discord-message-analysis/README.md

 this tool was written in Python 3.8.2.

 1: Export the chats you want to analyze from the DiscordChatExporter
-2: insert the file path and User ID intro get_messages_by_user.py
+2: insert the file path and User ID into get_messages_by_user.py
 3: specify an output path

 4: input the generated file path and user name into Visualisation.py